 “Most businesses actually get zero distribution channels to work.
 Poor distribution — not product — is the number one cause of failure.”
 This Peter Thiel quote should be heeded by every startup founder reading this.
 Honestly, I’ve made this mistake myself, in my previous failed entrepreneurial experience.

-And how many times you’ve seen friends, co-workers or teams pitching their ideas, where there’s a fantastic team, a brilliant product but zero effort on understanding how to distribute the whole package.
+How many times have you seen friends, co-workers or teams, pitching ideas where there’s a fantastic team, a brilliant product but zero effort on understanding how to distribute the whole package?

-1. SEMrush: From doing competitive analysis, to SEO keyword research, SEMrush is an incredibly powerful tool that will empower you and your colleagues to appraise your company’s online performance in minutes.
-Their free to-use starter plan provides insightful data that other company’s would make you pay to see.
-It’s a must use platform, without a doubt.
+From doing competitive analysis to SEO keyword research, SEMrush is an incredibly powerful tool.
+It will empower you and your colleagues to appraise your company’s online performance in minutes.
+Their free to-use starter plan provides insightful data that other companies would make you pay to see.
+It’s a must-use platform, without a doubt.

-3. Canva: Gone are the days where you needed to rely on an Adobe Illustrator expert to create a great looking logo, blog post header, or social media background.
+Gone are the days where you needed to rely on an Adobe Illustrator expert to create a great looking photo.
 Canva is an incredibly intuitive design tool that empowers business owners to quickly create professional graphics.

-4. Google Analytics: Probably no introductions needed here.
+Probably no introductions needed here.
 Stop wondering how many people are visiting your website, from where, via what method.
-Google Analytics provides users a set of rich information, perfect for a new startup interested in analyzing user behavior.
-Use the “behavior flow” tool to see what pages most of your visitors view first, and to see how visitors explore your website from there.
+Google Analytics provides users with a set of rich information, perfect for a new startup interested in analyzing user behavior.
+Use the “behavior flow” tool to see what pages most of your visitors view first, and how they explore your website from there.
 That’ll help you to better optimize their site for UX.

-6. Buffer: Becoming an influencer on social media has never been so easy.
+Becoming an influencer on social media has never been so easy.
 Buffer allows you to schedule 10 Tweets, LinkedIn posts or, Facebook posts and tracks all key metrics.
-Plus, the platform will suggest relevant content for you to share, so that you can grow your audience by providing valuable and relevant content.
+Plus, the platform will suggest relevant content for you to share, so that you can grow your audience.
 Buffer is one of the best social media monitoring platforms around and is a must use for founders.

-7. Trello: This task management platform is free to use, and will help you stay organized as a business and as a marketer.
-You can create segmented columns with Trello, which will help you stay on-top of various marketing initiatives like blog posting, social media, and email marketing.
-Plus you can share Trello boards with your team, that way everyone will be aligned on what needs to get done.
+This task management platform is free to use and will help you stay organized as a business and as a marketer.
+You can create segmented columns with Trello, which will help you stay on top of various marketing initiatives like blog posting, social media, and email marketing.
+Plus you can share Trello boards with your team, so everyone will be aligned on what needs to get done.
 On a side note, I use Trello for everything: from shopping list, to finding an apartment to rent, to our day-to-day product management.
 I also love the use case from the guys at Uservoice.

-9. MozBar: Learn why various website are ranking on Google with the MozBar.
-This Chrome and FireFox extension shows users ranking factors like page authority, and social media performance as they browse the web.
+Learn why various website are ranking on Google with the MozBar.
+This Chrome and Firefox extension shows users ranking factors like page authority as they browse the web.
 It’s an ideal free tool for founders interested in better understand their competitors and SEO in general.

-10 Headline Analyzer: Whether you’re writing a blog post, titling a new page on your website, or editing your pitch deck, headlines have a huge impact on the overall performance of a written marketing initiative.
+Whether you’re writing a blog post, titling a new page on your website, or editing your pitch deck, headlines have a huge impact on the overall performance of a written marketing initiative.
 That’s where Co.Schedule’s Headline Analyzer Tool comes in.
-Simply paste your headline into the tool and it will grade your headline on an F to A scale for virality.
+Simply paste your headline into the tool and it will grade your headline for virality.